MicrosoftDocs/dynamics-365-fraud-protection/content/overview.md

 - A [graph explorer](graph-explorer.md) and [scorecard](scorecard.md)
 - A [transaction acceptance booster](transaction-acceptance-booster.md)

-These capabilities are part of a comprehensive set of features that are grouped into three user experiences that will help accelerate your journey to full production:
+These capabilities are part of a comprehensive set of features that are grouped into three user experiences to help accelerate your journey toward a more comprehensive fraud protection environment:

 - **Diagnose** – Use this experience in Dynamics 365 Fraud Protection to gain insights into fraud issues in your environment.
 - **Evaluate** – Use this guided experience to assess and evaluate the effectiveness of Dynamics 365 Fraud Protection relative to your current fraud protection solution.